 If you’re a hiking enthusiast, try one of the Tibet -Butler’s hikes.
 There are 3.6 miles of it to explore, among the pines and swamp-based marshes.
 The walks are mostly gentle and easy on the legs, making them great for couples and slightly older folks.

 As with all trails and forest walks, be prepared with rugged footwear.
 The courses may be wet underfoot.
 Among the most popular tracks are the Fallen Log, Tarflower Loop, and the osprey Overlook Loop.
 You may even spot a few owls.
 Best of all, your nature fix is actually right in the middle of urban Orlando, which is wild!

 Of all places, Orlando is not where you’d expect to find a Titanic exhibition, but here it is.
 It’s sort of a museum, with artefacts and room recreations of the infamous and legendary ship.
 But it’s also much more than that.

-For example, costumed actors take you on a journey through the exhibition, back to 1912, immersing you in the look and feel of the doomed journey.
-There are a few options when it comes to tours – among them the heroes tour, which details the stories of those who were on the ship, some of whom sacrificed their lives for others.
+For example, costumed actors take you on a journey through the exhibition back to 1912, immersing you in the look and feel of the doomed journey.
+There are a few options for tours – the heroes tour, which details the stories of those on the ship, some of whom sacrificed their lives for others.

 Address: 7324 International Dr, Orlando